 Department of Earth and Environmental Sciences

 Note: My analysis presented here is based on what was known about this issue at the time that I wrote this (June 2014).
-I don’t think the essence of this analysis has changed (yet?), but as more earthquakes occur near fracking sites the details of the issue are evolving.
+I don’t think the essence of this story has changed (yet?), but as more earthquakes occur near fracking sites the details of the issue are evolving.

 These days, I can hardly go anywhere without being asked: “So, tell me, does fracking cause earthquakes?”
 Not wanting to get into a complex scientific and political argument on the spot (especially in social situations), I generally try to change the subject.